 Here are a few ways to make “espresso” or very strong coffee:

 - Use cold brew concentrate – it’s already extra strong!

 - Strongly-Brewed Coffee: You will need less water in your coffee-to-water ratio when brewing coffee.
 The general recommendation is a 15:1 ratio of water to coffee for a strong brew.
 Ultimately, it depends on your preferences.

 - Brew espresso beans or a dark roast for the strongest, deepest coffee flavor

 - While you can brew the coffee any method you prefer, a french press is a great option for strong coffee.

 - Stovetop Espresso: make espresso on the stovetop using a Moka pot, which is a classic Italian method for brewing strong coffee.

-- Use Instant Espresso or strongly brew instant coffee.
+- Use Instant Espresso or instant coffee, strongly brewed.

-- Nespresso: ok, this is a machine but it’s not an official espresso machine (IMO) but rather an easy, at-home option for making espresso without the pricey, fancy machine.
-So if you have one, of course, use it!
+- Nespresso: an easy, at-home option for making “espresso” without the pricey, fancy machine.
+So if you have one, use it!